 How Much to Install a Tankless Water Heater?

 Much of the cost that comes with a tankless water heater is due to a higher installation cost.
 Labor rates vary throughout the United States, with an installation cost of about $1,450 coming from the Midwest to a high of nearly $3,000 along the East and West Coast.
-Averaging all estimates from all regions, most homeowners should expect a tankless water heater installation to cost about $2,000.
+Averaging all estimates from all regions, most homeowners should expect a tankless unit installation to cost about $2,000.

 When Should I Get an Electric Tankless Water Heater?